FREE ONLINE EVENT

 Solving the pressing problems in the outer world turns out to require a transformation of our inner world.
 While we may feel isolated and overwhelmed, we are not alone.
 Rather, we can be inspired and guided by the archetypes of wholeness and creativity which respond to times of crisis and upheaval.
 As we transform ourselves from within we can find ways to contribute to a transformation of the world.

-SATURDAY, NOVEMBER 8 :: 10 am- 5 pm
+SATURDAY, NOV.
+8 :: 10 am- 5 pm

 First Baptist Church :: Cost: $95